 The "Fund" refers to Richards Packaging Income Fund alone; "Richards Packaging" refers to all the investments of the Fund which carry on the packaging distribution and manufacturing business; "Richards Canada" refers to Richards Packaging Inc., a Canadian corporation; "Healthmark" refers the Healthmark Services Ltd., a Canadian corporation; "Richards US" refers to Richards Packaging, Inc., a Washington corporation; "Holdings" refers to Richards Packaging Holdings Inc., an Ontario corporation, "Holdings US" refers to Richards Packaging Holdings (US) Inc., a Delaware corporation, "McKernan" refers to The E.J.
-McKernan Co., an Illinois corporation and "Vision" refers to Vision Plastics Inc., a British Columbia corporation.
+McKernan Co., an Illinois corporation, "McKernan Mexico" refers to McKernan Packaging - Richards de Mexico S.A. de C.V. and "Vision" refers to Vision Plastics Inc., a British Columbia corporation.